Visual Experience Composer helper extension

 - Your implementation must use the Target at.js library.
 You cannot use an mbox.js implementation with the extension.

-- The extension loads the latest version of at.js that is available from the Target UI in Setup > Implementation.
+- The extension loads the latest version of at.js that is available from the Target UI in Administration > Implementation.

 - When using the extension to inject at.js while in QA Mode , you must have another Chrome tab open.
 This Chrome tab must be authenticated to the same Adobe Experience Cloud Organization in which you created the activity.